 What is it?

-Courts can hear many types of trade mark disputes, notably:
+Courts can hear many types of trade mark disputes including:

-• actions against someone infringing your trade mark
+• actions against someone for infringing your trade mark

 • matters relating to someone else’s trade mark registration

-• an appeal from a decision made by IP Australia.
+• appeals from decisions made by IP Australia.

 What are the benefits?